caio-silva/feedme-app/README.md

 ### `heroku-postbuild script`

-This script automates the build proccess for herock deplyment
+This script automates the build proccess for herock deployment
 </br></br></br>

 ### `To-dos`